JoyBoyMeng/IDGP/README.md

 # IDGP: Influence-Aware Dynamic Graph Learning for Popularity Prediction

-This repository contains the official implementation of **IDGP**, an influence-aware dynamic graph framework for cascade popularity prediction.
+This repository contains the official implementation of **IDGP**, an influence-aware dynamic graph framework for popularity prediction.

 IDGP models long-range temporal influence by dynamically routing node